What is a provisional patent application?

 - upcoming product launch

-- upcoming meeting with potential buyers, investors, customers, vendors, partners, hires
+- meeting with potential buyers, investors, customers, vendors, partners, hires

 - concern over competitors applying for similar patents